 Supporting a new way of working

-If one thing is clear for organizations coming out of the summer of COVID-19, it’s that remote work is going to be part of our reality for the foreseeable future.
+Remote work is going to be part of our reality for the foreseeable future.
 And with IDC research finding that in 2021, 47% of organizations expect to add or expand work from home policy,1 optimizing the remote work experience is a priority.
 Getting it right isn’t just about technology: it’s also about understanding how to promote good mental health and wellbeing for a virtual team.

-I know, from my conversations with business leaders, that organizations across the country are aware of this.
+Organizations across the country are aware of this.
 They’ve seen that remote work can take a toll on people by blurring the lines between home life and work.
 The Centre for Addiction and Mental Health has reported that 80% of Canadians indicate that the pandemic has negatively impacted their mental health2 and that those who have switched to working from home are more likely to have moderate to severe anxiety levels3 – which in turn decreases employee engagement and overall productivity.

 The challenges of remote work